 An In-Depth Look at MonaLisa Touch

 In a nutshell, this treatment helps restore the vagina to a healthier state.
-It is ideal for women suffering lax tissues and other symptoms as a result of childbirth, cancer treatment, perimenopause, or menopause.
+It is ideal for women suffering from lax tissues and other symptoms as a result of childbirth, cancer treatment, perimenopause, or menopause.

 More specifically, the Touch is a fractional CO2 laser that delivers safe and gentle heat directly to vaginal tissue.
 Fractional lasers are important to many cosmetic therapies because they treat some parts of the tissue while leaving other parts intact.
 This reduces the risk of unwanted side effects and also promotes faster healing.